By Janice Jones |Last Updated 04-18-2023

 Pheromone Therapy: Some people have had success with using Dog Appeasing Pheromone or DAP, an artificial replicate of the pheromone produced between the mammary glands of a lactating bitch.

 You can purchase it for dogs or cats and it comes in either a diffuser or spray.
+Or if you prefer, a collar.
 The diffuser is good if you work and know that a storm is approaching.

 According to CJ Puotinen, author of Encyclopedia of Natural Pet Care, Skullcap is a sedative, tonic herb with antispasmodic properties, which are used to control epilepsy in dogs, but for dogs with sensitivities to static electricity, it might help.